BrunoUmbelino/couter-with-rect-testing-libraty/README.md

-testing TDD with the react-testing-library library
+Testing TDD with the react-testing-library library